 Transforming Feline Dry Food Addicts to Canned Food by Dr. Lisa Pierson, DVM

 On CRF (Chronic Renal Failure): Dr. Lisa Pierson, DVM, states, “It is troubling to think about the role that chronic dehydration plays in feline kidney failure.
 And remember, cats are chronically dehydrated when they are on a diet of predominantly dry food.”
 Here’s a brilliant article from Dr. Pierson that explains everything.

 I consider Dr. Pierson’s website CatInfo.org as the absolute best and most complete resource on feline health and nutrition on the internet… follow her advice and your cats should live a great, long, vet-free life well into their mid to late twenty’s… all of mine certainly have.

-If not feeding a balanced, species-appropriate, enzyme-rich raw meat diet then always feed wet food (grain-free, high protein, low starch, low carbohydrates) or a mixture of wet and kibble.
-Use good dry food as a treat.
+If not feeding a balanced, species-appropriate, enzyme-rich raw meat diet then always feed wet food (grain-free, high protein, low starch, low carbohydrates).
 Wet food mirrors what they would eat in the wild and is best by far.

 For the last 40 million years in the wild, canines and felines drank very little water.
 Dogs have gotten approximately 70% & cats 80% of their water needs from the kill (wet food), always keeping their kidneys hydrated.

 Dry food was invented only for the convenience of humans and for the HUGE profits of the pet food industry, unfortunately to the detriment of the health of our animal companions and some food may cause a host of illnesses leading to premature death including Chronic Renal Failure (CRF), a main cause of death that doesn’t even exist in the wild!